 Anne has been much in the news of late, with lots of folks weighing in on the new series created by Netflix.
 Although I have—of course!—strong opinions based on what I have read of the series, I have refrained (mostly) from airing those opinions, except to respond recently to a friend’s facebook post about it, with my typical response when any beloved book is “adapted” to film: Why can’t they get their own dang story?
 Why mess with mine?

 For Anne is mine.
-She was bequeathed to me the mentors of my younger literary self, my Great-Aunt Lucy and her daughter, Elizabeth.
+She was bequeathed to me by the mentors of my younger literary self, my Great-Aunt Lucy and her daughter, Elizabeth.
 It came about in a rather amusing way.
 When I was thirteen, I went to visit Elizabeth and her family in Schenectady, NY, for several weeks in the summer, toting along my cardboard box full of repeatedly read Nancy Drew books.
 I was an avid reader, but my literary taste was wanting.
 Elizabeth took one look at those books, and made me promise to put them away for good.
 She handed me book after book that week, and I devoured them.
 Soon, I was receiving gifts of books from Aunt Lucy, including Anne and Narnia, two of the most formative and enduring literary influences in my life.
 Every one of those lovely hardbacks are still on my shelves; they were the companions of my youth, my young married life, my early, mid-, and late motherhood, as well as my life as a teacher.
 They have proved faithful friends in every season, and I could not be more grateful.

 To be fair, there is no way that any movie can capture all that I love about Anne.
 I know this may shock and disappoint, but I honestly didn’t love the Megan Follows adaptation either, and I didn’t encourage my daughter to watch it.
 In my mind, much of the magic of the Anne books is the fact that they are books, and so my daughter and I read them aloud—along with her older brother, who loved them too— instead of watching the movie.
 At some point, we did watch, but I wanted the memories to come from the books, not the movies.